psi4/psi4/doc/sphinxman/source/manage_git.rst

     >>> git diff

-  * Observe that current latest tag matches metadata scipt and git describe, that GH releases matches metadata script, that upcoming in metadata script matches current versioner version.
+  * Observe that current latest tag matches metadata scipt and git describe, that GitHub releases matches metadata script, that upcoming in metadata script matches current versioner version.

   * Note that current tag is ``v1.1a1``.
 Decide on imminent tag, say ``v1.1rc1``.